 Serving the Uninsured and Underinsured

-The Community Outreach Health Clinic serves the uninsured and underinsured residents of Froedtert Menomonee Falls Hospital's service area.
-The clinic provides quality, limited medical care with dignity and confidentiality, using the services of volunteer professional staff.
-Oversight of the clinic is provided by a physician medical director and a clinical nurse practitioner.
+The Community Outreach Health Clinic serves uninsured and underinsured residents of Froedtert Menomonee Falls Hospital's service area.
+Service area includes parts of Waukesha, Washington, Ozaukee and Milwaukee counties.
+The clinic provides quality, medical care with dignity and confidentiality, using the services of volunteer professional staff under the oversight of a physician medical director and nurse practitioner.

 The Community Outreach Health Clinic is a private, non-profit organization under the auspices of Community Outpatient Health Services and Froedtert Menomonee Falls Hospital.
-The clinic relies on private contributions for the majority of operating expenses and utilizes professional volunteers to deliver health care.
-Additional funding is also obtained through grants.
+The clinic relies on private contributions and grants for most operating expenses.

-Although services at the clinic may be obtained without cost, a $10 donation is requested from each patient at each visit.
+Although services are free, a $10 donation is requested from each patient at each visit.

 Tuesday and Thursday, 5 – 9 p.m.

-- Non-emergent medical, mental health treatment and counseling, and pharmaceutical assistance
+Non-emergent medical care, mental health and substance use disorder treatment and counseling, and pharmaceutical assistance

 - Education and counseling to promote a preventative wellness lifestyle